Architect & Developer: Great London Council

 And Anthony pointed out, these views will stick around forever because these views and the buildings tend to be listed, and so that means you’re not going to get massive redevelopment.
 So you’re in here, you’re in here for good.

 So to end this little tour, I’d like to thank Anthony, and I hope you agree that he’s done a fantastic job helping us understand what could be done to this flat.

 Thanks so much for reading.
-If you have a flat like this to sell, please give the office a ring at 0203 815 5367, or email us at firstname.lastname@example.org.
+If you have a fixer upper or a home that needs modernising like this to sell, please give the office a ring at 0203 815 5367, or email us at firstname.lastname@example.org.